Chart Color Schemes

 Glenelg displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Glenelg's dwelling structure, as per the latest Census, consisted of 43.2% houses and 56.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Glenelg, houses made up 43.2% and other dwellings (semi-detached, apartments, 'other') made up 56.9% of the dwelling structure in the latest Census.
 In comparison, Adelaide metro had 52.9% houses and 47.2% other dwellings.
-Home ownership in Glenelg was at 37.7%, similar to Adelaide metro, with the rest being mortgaged (27.1%) or rented (35.2%).
+Home ownership in Glenelg was 37.7%, with mortgaged dwellings at 27.1% and rented dwellings at 35.2%.
 The median monthly mortgage repayment in Glenelg was $1,950, aligning with Adelaide metro's average.
-The median weekly rent figure was $330, compared to Adelaide metro's $340.
-Nationally, Glenelg's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were lower at $330 compared to the national figure of $375.
+The median weekly rent in Glenelg was $330, compared to Adelaide metro's $340.
+Nationally, Glenelg's median monthly mortgage repayments were higher at $1,950 against the Australian average of $1,863, while median weekly rents were lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing